nathanKramer/nathanKramer.github.io/about.md

 ## Web Solutions

 While my background is in Computer Science, my professional life has been centered primarily around developing software for the web.
-I like to find the right tool for the job, and have experience with Rails, Node, Javascript/SCSS.
+I like to find the right tool for the job, and have experience with C, Java, Python, Ruby, Rails, Node, Javascript/SCSS.
 I often deploy apps with Heroku and employ AWS where appropriate.

 ## Salesforce.com